thekoc/devonthink-search-launchbar/README.md

 You can later assign an [abbreviation](https://www.obdev.at/resources/launchbar/help/AbbreviationSearch.html) for it to access it faster.

+Make sure `~/Documents/` is in the index of you LaunchBar otherwise it would not work.
+See [here](https://github.com/thekoc/devonthink-search-launchbar#the-shorcuts) for more details.

 ## Requirements
 This tool requires Python3 to be installed at the path `/usr/bin/python3`.
 If you are using macOS Catalina or higher version, you can run this command in terminal